 School teachers and staff from tertiary education faculties

 Longer loan periods can be arranged in certain circumstances.
 Please contact library staff for details.

 Loans can only be returned during LMERC opening hours.
 There is no facility for after hours returns.

-The languages collection contains a range of practical classroom and curriculum development resources relating to bilingualism, second language acquisition and language teaching methodology.
-Materials include guidelines, blackline masters, examples of lesson plans and big books.
-Many of the Languages picture story books are bilingual.
+The LMERC library specialises in providing resources in all formats for English as an Additional Language (EAL), languages and the cross curriculum priority areas.
+Resources suitable for all levels, from early years to adult, are available.
+The collection contains a range of practical classroom and curriculum development resources related to second language acquisition and language teaching methodology, multilingualism, the cross curriculum priority areas and intercultural capability.
+Materials include academic texts, articles, electronic resources, picture books, novels, non-fiction reading material, lesson plans and activities, games and big books.
+Many of the picture story books are bilingual.

 English as an Additional Language (EAL)

 EAL Collection contains resources for teaching students from language backgrounds other than English.
 These include practical resources, materials to meet the needs of EAL students across the curriculum, cultural background information, refugee and welfare issues and theoretical materials on second language acquisition and EAL methodology.
 The library also carries a good selection of kits (book and CD) and reading sets to assist teachers in providing a variety of materials in their classroom.

 The LMERC collection contains resources to support schools to incorporate multicultural perspectives into all aspects of the school experience.
 These include resources to support the elimination of racism.
 Support materials in all formats including a large collection of culturally inclusive picture story books and fiction suitable for young adults is available.